kx-Huang/ECE4721J/lab/lab_2/README.md

 ## III.
 MapReduce

 A MapReduce program is composed of a `map` procedure, which performs filtering and sorting, and a `reduce` method, which performs a summary operation.
-Example: Ex.2.

-Example test command:
+Example test command for ex2:

 ```bash
 $ cat grade.csv | ./mapper.sh | ./reducer.sh